 SHELL=/bin/bash

-We manage to create an automatic backup using Duplicity, hosting encrypted data on Scaleway’s Object Storage.
+We created an automatic backup using Duplicity, hosting the encrypted data on Scaleway’s Object Storage.
 We are able to recover specific files or the entire backup itself at a given date.

 To continue your implementation, you may want to consider the following: